meiy112/Java-Monster-Battle-Game/README.md

 these two interests in my personal project.

 ## User Stories
-- As a user, I want to be able to add or choose an arbitrary number of personalized questions into a quiz instance to practice on.
+- As a user, I want to be able to add an arbitrary number of personalized questions into a quiz instance to practice on.
 - As a user, I want to be able to study in a fun way.
 - As a user, I want to be able to learn when I am bored.